Quickscribe Services Ltd.

 Unlimited Insurance for Construction Mitigation Expenses

 The British Columbia Court of Appeal recently held that a professional liability insurance policy provided potentially unlimited coverage, at least in respect of one area of coverage.
 In Surespan Structures Ltd. v Lloyds Underwriters, 2021 BCCA 65, the Court of Appeal found that the limits applicable to certain coverages available under the policy did not extend to loss mitigation coverage.
-Read the full article by by Christine Viney, Bruce Mellett and Patrick Schembri with Bennett Jones LLP.
+Read the full article by Christine Viney, Bruce Mellett and Patrick Schembri with Bennett Jones LLP.

 Human Rights Code Can't Protect Anti-maskers